samluescher/django-media-tree/docs/installation.rst

 By default, Media Tree only comes with plain file and folder icons.
-If you would like to use custom icon sets that are more appropriate for your specific media types, you can install them like a Django application, and configure Media Tree to use them as follows:
+If you would like to use custom icon sets that are more appropriate for your specific media types, you can install them like a Django application, and configure Media Tree to use them as follows.

 - In order to install an icon set, simply add the respective module to your ``INSTALLED_APPS`` setting::